Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-pipeline.md

 # DevOps

-Microsoft DevOps is a cloud hosted platform to save and manage the repositories and to run CI/CD pipeliones.
+Microsoft DevOps is a cloud hosted platform to save and manage the repositories and to run CI/CD pipelines.
 This is a service from Microsoft and runs on MS cloud infrastructure, hence not in our internal company network.

 ## Create a CI pipe